ibmruntimes/ci.docker/README.md

-# ci.ibmjava.docker
+# ci.docker
-Dockerfiles and build scripts for generating IBM Java Docker Images
+Dockerfiles and build scripts for generating various Docker Images related to IBM Runtimes